fastify/session/README.md

 The session plugin accepts the following options.
 It decorates the request with the `sessionStore` and adds a `session` object to the request.
 #### options
 ##### secret (required)
 The secret used to sign the cookie.
+Must have length 32 or greater.
 ##### cookieName (optional)
 The name of the session cookie.
 Defaults to `sessionId`.
 ##### cookie